 Hong Kong Rolex – Used Watch Shops

-These shops were the most interesting to me because these shops were where I found the not only the lowest prices, but some very unique examples of Rolex watches.
+These shops were the most interesting to me because these shops were where I found not only the lowest prices but some very unique examples of Rolex watches.
 There is a heavy concentration of these types of shops in Mongkok (closer to the Yau Ma Tei Station side).
 They are located more in the working class areas of Hong Kong, which naturally has them catering more to the common man in Hong Kong.

 If you compare across the stores, all the stores are pretty much the same, as all the watches are in excellent condition.
 I didn’t see one store where they sold a watch that was beat up that you need to refinish yourself.
 I think culturally, Asian people like things as new as possible so there is less of a market there for those bare bottom bargains.

 The only differences would be if they have the papers and original box or not.
 If they don’t, you can get about an additional 15-20% discount below the used rate.
 There were also an abundance of gold watches and watches with jewels in there.
-One of the owners explained to me that Hong Kong people thing of everything as an investment, so they think owning precious metals and jewels on their wrist as a form of investment.
+One of the owners explained to me that Hong Kong people think of everything as an investment, so they think owning precious metals and jewels on their wrist as a form of investment.
 Another key thing that I learned is how business and communication is done with these shops.
 Most don’t have fully built out websites with up to date inventory, don’t really respond to email, but do most of their communication on Facebook / Instagram and WhatsApp.
-Once you get connected with them they are very quick on responding and these guy can source you pretty much any watch you want.
+Once you get connected with them they are very quick on responding and these guys can source you pretty much any watch you want.

 Since you are dealing with mostly used inventory, the chances of getting a fake or something that is tampered is higher.
-This is of course, if you are unaware of what you are looking for.
-The good thing is, most of these watch dealers are located in respectable locations (not selling the watches off a table in the street alley).
+This is of course if you are unaware of what you are looking for.
+The good thing is, most of these watch dealers are located in respective locations (not selling the watches off a table in the street alley).
 Most importantly, they openly welcome credit cards (they charge a standard 2% fees).
 This is a key point because then your purchase will be covered for fraud from your credit company and since a credit card company always sides with the consumer, can easily do a chargeback to the original vendor.
-This definitely incentivizes the sellers to only sell high quality products.
+This definitely incentivizes the sellers to only sell high-quality products.

 I would recommend that you NEVER buy from a shop that is 100% cash only.
-For most people, it will be still be worth it for them to buy it used and then get it checked out a local watch shop for authenticity to have the piece of mind.
+For most people, it will still be worth it for them to buy it used and then get it checked out a local watch shop for authenticity to have the piece of mind.
 A local expert can do a full examination, open up the watch, and weigh everything from the links to the screws to tell you if anything has been tampered with.